 Best air fryer deals in the Amazon Prime Day 2025 sale

-The best air fryer deals in Amazon Prime Day have officially landed, and it’s here in my dedicated shopping guide that you’ll find the top tried-and-tested picks for less.
+The best air fryer deals in the Amazon Prime Day sale have officially landed, and it’s here in my dedicated shopping guide that you’ll find the top tried-and-tested picks for less.

-A good air fryer starts at around the £60 mark, but some of the best models can cost upwards of £200, which is why a sales event is the perfect time to make a saving.
+A good air fryer starts at around the £60 mark, but some of the best models can cost upwards of £200, which is why Prime Day is the perfect time to invest.
 Whether you need a compact model for couples cooking or a dual-drawer appliance for big family meals, there are plenty of bargains on offer.

 Right now, you can save more than 30 per cent on Ninja’s double stack XL air fryer (was £269.99, now £184.99, Amazon.co.uk), which received high praise when appliance expert Katie Gregory put it to the test.
 If you’re looking for something smaller, you won’t want to miss out on the discount on Salter’s compact air fryer (was £34.99, now £29.49, Amazon.co.uk), which is perfect for solo dwellers.

-If neither of those super savings takes your fancy, I’m on hand throughout the sale event to bring you the best air fryer offers from trusted brands.
-Keep scrolling for the top offers.
+If neither of those super savings takes your fancy, I’ll be on hand throughout the sale event to bring you the best air fryer offers from trusted brands.
+Keep scrolling for the top deals.

 Why you can trust IndyBest’s Amazon Prime Day air fryer deals coverage